ondrejrohon/sveltekit-tailored/README.md

 # Sveltekit Repo

-all the nice stuff that I like to use for web dev
+all the nice stuff that I like to use for web dev:

+Sveltekit + Lucia Auth + Drizzle + Postgres + Tailwind + Shadcn + MailerSend

 ## Setup
 1. Clone this repo